 The brevity of the life of his farms was not, I suspect, what Christopher Rawson had in mind when he stood proudly amongst his creation at his fair in 1836.
 But while the farms may be gone and the walls may be following, cattle from a lower farm still summer here nearly two centuries later.
 And the land appears in good heart in another respect: we herd flocks of meadow pipts along the capstones on either side of Cragg Road; charms of fledgling goldfinch whirl from spear thistle to marsh thistle; and linnets play hide-and-seek with us in the rushes.

 On Kilnshaw Lane we meet Alan, who has lived amongst these fields for 44 years, and farmed some of them for the first 24.
 We talk of the history of each of the local farms: Erringden Grange, built as a model farm; Rake Head, once a workhouse.
-He tell us of the Huddersfield bus driver who used to ride by on his horse dressed as a Cavalier and talking in 17th century English.
+He tells us of the Sowerby Bridge bus driver who used to ride by on his horse dressed as a Roundhead and talking in 17th-century English.
 His little dog Choc watches my son amusing himself by making a collection of the most colourful ‘precious stones’ he can find amongst the rubble on the track.
 Just as Alan and I are talking of the notorious Cragg Vale Coiners, whose hideout crouches under Bell House Moor just below the vanished farms we have been visiting, my son leaps up with a strange old coin from amongst his stones.

 At Lower Rough Head we stand under the ash tree and let the swallows hawk around our ears as the farmers, who we waved to seven hours earlier on our way up, return in their Land Rover.
 Further down the Pennine Way, I become aware of the drone of a tractor.
 Could it be, I wonder?
 A waft of newly-mown meadow confirms it, and I hurry us off the track to find Edge End’s fields are falling into rows.
 We wave and give the thumbs up as he reaches our headland and lifts the mower’s two spinning blades as he turns.
 We watch for several more rows, but conscious that an audience is probably not what he wants, we move on between uncut fields, anticipating being able to hear the sound of the mower and, soon, the baler, over the coming days of fine weather.